asunny72/blog/docs/effective-meetings.md

 Running an effective meeting is an art form.
 A meeting is “effective” when the attendees can make forward progress on their end goal.

-If you remember nothing else from this document, commit the following quote to memory:

-<p style="text-align: center; font-size:1.5em;">"{Verb} with the end in sight"</p>
+<p style="text-align: center; font-size:1.5em;">"Keep the end in sight"</p>
-<p style="text-align: center;">~ Ex director who used to scold me a lot</p>

 Meet with the end in sight.
 Plan next steps with the end in sight.
 Prioritize tasks with the end in sight. {Verb} with the end in sight.

-We naturally create actionable next steps, and move as one collective unit when we laser focus on solving the end goal.
+We naturally create actionable next steps, and move as one collective unit when we **laser focus on solving the end goal**.

 Conversely, when there is no end in sight, we brainstorm endlessly.
 We make not progress, but instead entropy.